 The special assessment receivable resulted from 2004 and 2005 street and sidewalk improvements.
-Payments on the 2004 assessment including principal and interest, at a rate of 6.65% are due from affected residents from 2006 to 2024 in the amount of \$9,297 each year.
-Residents are permitted to pay their accounts in full at any time.
+Payments on the 2004 assessment including principal and interest, at a rate of 6.65% are due from affected residents from 2008 to 2024 in the amount of \$9,078 each year.
+Residents are permitted to pay their accounts in full at any time, which would also decrease total future annual payment requirements.

-Payments on the 2005 assessment including principal and interest, at a rate of 7% are due in 2006 from affected residents in the amount of \$15,466 and from 2007 to 2025 in the amount of \$30,761 each year.
-Residents are permitted to pay their accounts in full any time.
+Payments on the 2005 assessment including principal and interest, at a rate of 7% are due from 2008 to 2025 in the amount of \$27,319 each year.
+Residents are permitted to pay their accounts in full any time, which would also decrease total future annual payment requirements.